moebius-rex/primes/README.md

 make --no-print-directory -C c make --no-print-directory -C app bin/App 1000
-Sieve of Erastosthenes: Find all prime numbers in a given range Prime numbers in range 0-1000 inclusive:
+Sieve of Eratosthenes: Find all prime numbers in a given range Prime numbers in range 0-1000 inclusive:
 2 3 5 7 11 13 17 19 23 29 31 37 ..
 907 911 919 929 937 941 947 953 967 971 977 983 991 997
 Found 168 integers(s) in 1000 integers in 4 microseconds